stijn-dejongh/lovecraft_public_domain/manuscript/silver_key.md

 very confused.
 He guessed it was in the attic at home in Boston, and dimly remembered bribing Parks with half his week's allowance to help him open the box and keep quiet about it;
 but when he remembered this, the face of Parks came up very strangely, as if the wrinkles of long years had fallen upon the brisk little Cockney.

-  "Ran . . . dee!
+_"Ran . . . dee!
 Ran . . . dee!
 Hi!
 Hi!
-Randy! "
+Randy!"_

 A swaying lantern came around the black bend, and old Benijah pounced on the silent and bewildered form of the pilgrim.

-  "Durn ye, boy, so thar ye be!
+_"Durn ye, boy, so thar ye be!
 Ain't ye got a tongue in yer head, that ye can't answer a body?
 I ben callin' this haff hour, an' ye must a heerd me long ago!
 Dun't ye know yer Aunt Marthy's all a-fidget over yer bein' off arter dark?
 Wait till I tell yer Uncle Chris when he gits hum!
 Ye'd orta know these here woods ain't no fitten place to be traipsin' this hour!
 They's things abroad what dun't do nobody no good, as my gran'sir' knowed afur me.
-Come, Mister Randy, or Hannah wun't keep supper no longer! "
+Come, Mister Randy, or Hannah wun't keep supper no longer!"_

 So Randolph Carter was marched up the road where wondering stars glimmered through high autumn boughs.
 And dogs barked as the yellow light of small-paned windows shone out at the farther turn, and the Pleiades twinkled across the open knoll where a great gambrel roof stood black against the dim west.
 Aunt Martha was in the doorway, and did not scold too hard when Benijah shoved the truant in.
 She knew Uncle Chris well enough to expect such things of the Carter blood.
 Randolph did not shew his key, but ate his supper in silence and protested only when bedtime came.
 He sometimes dreamed better when awake, and he wanted to use that key.

 In the morning Randolph was up early, and would have run off to the upper timber-lot if Uncle Chris had not caught him and forced him into his chair by the breakfast table.
 He looked impatiently around the low-pitched room with the rag carpet and exposed beams and corner-posts, and smiled only when the orchard boughs scratched at the leaded panes of the rear window.
 The trees and the hills were close to him, and formed the gates of that timeless realm which was his true country.

 Then, when he was free, he felt in his blouse pocket for the key; and being reassured, skipped off across the orchard to the rise beyond, where the wooded hill climbed again to heights above even the treeless knoll.
 The floor of the forest was mossy and mysterious, and great lichened rocks rose vaguely here and there in the dim light like Druid monoliths among the swollen and twisted trunks of a sacred grove.
 Once in his ascent Randolph crossed a rushing stream whose falls a little way off sang runic incantations to the lurking fauns and aegipans and dryads.

- Then he came to the strange cave in the forest slope, the dreaded "snake-den " which country folk shunned, and away from which Benijah had warned him again and again.
+Then he came to the strange cave in the forest slope, the dreaded _"snake-den"_ which country folk shunned, and away from which Benijah had warned him again and again.
 It was deep; far deeper than anyone but Randolph suspected, for the boy had found a fissure in the farthermost black corner that led to a loftier grotto beyond--a haunting sepulchral place